 - Specific perfluorinated compounds (perfluorooctane sulfonate [PFOS] and perfluorooctanoic acid [PFOA])

-- IBM prohibited the use of these compounds in the development of new materials in 2005, in new manufacturing applications in 2007, and eliminated the use of PFOS and PFOA in manufacturing, development and research processes as of January 31, 2010.
+IBM prohibited the compounds’ use in the development of new materials in 2005, in new manufacturing applications in 2007, and eliminated the use of PFOS and PFOA in manufacturing, development and research processes as of January 31, 2010.

 The IBM restrictions on specific substances and other environmental requirements for our products are identified in our Engineering Specification: Baseline Environmental Requirements for Supplier Deliverables to IBM.

-Nanotechnology is the application of scientific and engineering principles to make and utilize very small things (dimensions of roughly 1 to 100 nanometers).
-An important aspect of nanotechnology is creating materials where their unique properties enable novel and useful application.
+By definition, nanotechnology is the application of scientific and engineering principles to make and utilize very small things (dimensions of roughly 1 to 100 nanometers), creating materials with unique properties and enabling novel and useful applications.
+It involves an ever-advancing set of tools, techniques and unique applications involving the structure and composition of materials on a nanoscale.

 Nanotechnology is already part of a wide variety of products—from cosmetics and sunscreens to paints, clothing and golf equipment.
 It can make products lighter, stronger, cleaner, less expensive and more precise, and has been critical to advancements in the IT industry.

 We were also one of the first companies to create safe work practices and health and safety training for our employees working with nanoparticles.
-In addition, IBM, along with International SEMATECH Manufacturing Initiative (ISMI) and other semiconductor companies, is participating in a collaborative study with NIOSH (National Institute for Occupational Safety and Health) and the College of Nanoscale Science and Engineering (CNSE) of the University at Albany-SUNY to monitor potential workplace exposure to nanoparticles during chemical mechanical planarization (CMP) operation and maintenance.
+IBM, along with the International SEMATECH Manufacturing Initiative (ISMI) and other semiconductor companies, is participating in a collaborative study with the National Institute for Occupational Safety and Health (NIOSH) and the College of Nanoscale Science and Engineering (CNSE) of the University at Albany-SUNY to monitor potential workplace exposure to nanoparticles during chemical mechanical planarization (CMP) operation and maintenance.

 IBM’s current nanotechnology research aims to devise new atom- and molecular-scale structures and methods for enhancing information technologies, as well as discovering and understanding their scientific foundations.
 We believe these technologies can bring with them significant social and environmental benefits.

-The following are highlights of research milestones during 2011:
+The following are highlights of some of our latest nanotechnology research milestones: